Harriet Tubman: Visions of Freedom is a documentary film which premiered on US television (PBS) in 2022.

 The high number of participants can be confusing.
 If the number of participants is low, they can appear several times and the viewer can get to know them better.

-It would have been much better to have only 10 or 12 participants.
+It would have been much better to have only ten or twelve participants.
 This would allow each of them to elaborate and explain their point with more than one or two sentences.

 # 2. The focus of the film

 The focus of this film is on the time before the Civil War and the time during the Civil War.
-The time after the Civil War is not covered very well.
+But the time after the Civil War is not covered very well.

 One significant aspect of this period which is ignored in the film is the fact that Harriet Tubman had serious economic problems after the end of the Civil War.

-The government offered her a small pension because she had worked as a nurse and a small pension because she had served as a scout and a spy, but they were both too small to support her life.
+The government offered her a small pension, because she had worked as a nurse, and a small pension, because she had served as a scout and a spy, but both pensions were too small to support her life.

 Some members of Congress proposed a law that would give her a substantial pension.
-They wanted the government to recognize and reward the service she had offered her nation and her people, but the majority of Congress refused to do this.
+They wanted the government to recognize and reward the service she had offered her nation and her people during the Civil War, but the majority of Congress refused to do this.

-Since she was a woman and a person of color, they did not want to recognize her as a real member of the American army.
+Since she was a woman and a person of color, they did not recognize her as a member of the American army.

 This aspect of her life after the end of the Civil War is not covered in the film.

-As you can see, there are some flaws which cannot be ignored; which cannot be overlooked.
+As you can see, there are some flaws which cannot be ignored.
 I have to remove one star because of these flaws.
-Therefore I think this film deserves a rating of four stars (80 percent)
+This film deserves a rating of four stars (80 percent)

 RESOURCES